 - 1. Obtain a Request for Assignment to NURS 495 application from the Ross and Carol Nese College of Nursing's (Nese CON) website. - 2.
 Student will confer with a faculty member on the specifics of the NURS 495 including credits, placement, objectives, and evaluation. - 3.
-The sponsoring faculty member signs the request and the form is submitted to the Nese CON's Associate Dean for Undergraduate Education or Nese CON Commonwealth Campus Coordinator for Nursing Program/s
+The sponsoring faculty member signs the request and the form is submitted to the Nese CON's Associate Dean for Undergraduate Nursing Education or Director for Undergraduate Nursing Education.